What is New?

 Invariably most of these men were always begging their woman to come back after she was released from the hospital.
 If she refused, the stalking alternated between "sick love puppy who cannot live without her" to threatening, destructive and sometimes violent, or criminal, reactions, in other words, the perpetrators had a very pronounced Jekyll/Hyde manifestation (called "splitting" - and in extreme ways).

 For those women who go back, they find that their loyalty is deemed to never be enough by their man.
 These women find themselves constantly insulted (where they are told they never do enough for the man, they aren't pretty enough, they aren't smart enough, they aren't sane enough, they are nasty and not nice, that they are worthless and useless, and so on).
-As I said, "never-enough-ness" is a dominant narcissistic trait, as are fantasies about what you are feeling, thinking and experiencing.
+As I said, "never-enough-ness" is a dominant narcissistic trait, as are fantasies about what another person is feeling, thinking and experiencing.
 And to make matters even more scary, they tend to think they can read other people's minds (where arrogance and feeling they are superior to everyone else comes into play, another delusion you have to deal with as they can be insistent that you are feeling and thinking things you are not feeling and thinking).

 There is also always a tone of disrespect too, as though you are too unable to make autonomous decisions, or too disabled to do anything or say anything other than to follow their orders.
 You are required to either parentify them, or infantilize them (and you never know which one they want at any given time, which can bring on more violence: "Who do you take me to be?
 A child that constantly needs to be reassured!?" and "Who do you take me to be?
 Your parent who has to tell you what to do all of the time?!" - it's positively crazy-making, but so common).